- Dollar-cost averaging (DCA) helps us ride out market lows and enjoy the gains later.

 At Endowus, we advocate staying globally diversified in a variety of assets including equities and bonds, and also diversifying your portfolio within each type of investment.

-Even the worst investor can win over the long run
+Even the worst investor can win in the long run

 We tend to feel the greatest loss aversion instinct to sell during the steepest drops.
 But those are also times when we could have missed the biggest gains.